jeremy86010/boost_1_53_0_xcode462_universal/README.md

 boost_1_53_0_xcode462_universal
 ===============================

-Patch files to enable you to compile universal binary libraries with clang, gcc under xcode 4.6.2.
+Patch files to enable you to compile universal binary libraries with clang, gcc under xcode 4.6.2.<br/>
-This modification is not tested completely yet.
+This modification is not tested completely yet.<br/>
-Tested only in compile.
+Only compile test was done.<br/>

+I'm glad if someone tests everything and posts this to boost's official.<br/>

 ### apply a patch